owenstuckman/WikiArena/README.md

 4. User reads both explanations and votes for their preference
 5. Sources are revealed with Glicko-2 rating changes
 6. User can continue to next match or view leaderboard

+### Knowledge Blender
+1. Select which sources to include and set weights
+2. Enter a topic or search query
+3. Content is fetched from all enabled sources
+4. xAI Grok synthesizes the content into a unified article
+5. View quality metrics and Shapley value analysis

 ### Glicko-2 Rating System
 - **Rating (μ)**: Skill estimate, starting at 1500